eficode-academy/istio-katas/003-traffic-in-out-mesh.md

         host: sentences
 ```

-> Note how it specifies the hostname and the name of the gateway
-> (in `spec.gateways`).
-A gateway definition can define an entry for many
-> hostnames and a VirtualService can be bound to multiple gateways, i.e. these
-> are not necessarily related one-to-one.

-We also see, that the VirtualService routes all traffic for the given hostname
+The VirtualService routes all traffic for the given hostname
 to the `sentences` service (the two last lines specifying the Kubernetes
 `sentences` service as destination).